Business Permit Application: decryption

 For more information about choosing a business venue, you can see this article.

-Online processes
+Online steps

-The form we have looked through together is available for download in the tab “Applying for a business permit” on the guichet.lu business portal, where you can find an interactive fillable PDF version of the document.
-Ensure the latest version of Adobe is installed on your device, then download and save the file to your desktop to open and complete it.
+The form we reviewed together is available for download on the guichet.lu business portal, under the heading Applying for a business permit.
+The document is available in an interactive Adobe PDF version.
+You will need to have downloaded the latest version of Adobe, then download and save the file on your desktop to be able to open and fill it.

 You liked this content?
 Share it now!